 At this point, it is unlikely that a highly educated or otherwise very desirable candidate would choose to donate for a frozen cycle at a lower compensation rate.
-A donor is compensated much more attractively for the same time and effort by working through a program such as the Northeast Assisted Fertility Group, which offers the highest compensation that the ASRM allows.
+A donor is compensated much more attractively for the same time and effort by working through a program such as the Northeast Assisted Fertility Group, which offers a higher range of compensation.
 Most of our clients are seeking donors with highly desirable traits and would be hard-pressed to find a suitable candidate at a frozen egg bank.
 However, our recipients may still take advantage of some of the time saving aspects of this technology by choosing a batch of frozen eggs from us.